-Davies Ward Phillips & Vineberg LLP is an integrated firm of more than 240 lawyers with offices in Toronto, Montréal and New York.
+Davies Ward Phillips & Vineberg LLP is an integrated firm of approximately 240 lawyers with offices in Toronto, Montréal and New York.
 The firm is focused on business law and is consistently at the heart of the largest and most complex commercial and financial matters on behalf of its clients, regardless of borders.

 Davies is a market leader in each of its core practice areas.
 The Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada ranks Davies as the leading firm in corporate transactions in Toronto, and relative to firm size in Montréal.

 We act for a wide range of leading industrial and commercial companies and financial institutions, both public and private, in Canada, the United States and abroad.
 As well, our clients include governments, regulatory bodies, charitable organizations, international agencies, educational institutions, individuals and trusts and estates.
 Many clients are directed to us for special-purpose engagements by other North American and international law firms.

 All law firms are not created equal.
 The difference at Davies Ward Phillips & Vineberg is that we consistently produce superior results for our clients.

 There is no "B" team at Davies Ward Phillips & Vineberg.
 In both Chambers Global's The World's Leading Lawyers and in The Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada we consistently have the highest percentage of our lawyers ranked of any major firm in Canada.
 This year we are at the centre of the bull's eye in both Toronto and Montréal.
 It is not by accident.
 The rankings reflect a conscious focus, over a long period, on consistency and depth of exceptional talent – attracting and retaining lawyers at all experience levels who have the ability and the motivation to be among the very best in their chosen fields of practice.